peterolivo/airstream.build/wp-content/plugins/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 8.1.1 =
+* If you have enabled browscap.ini, please go to Statistics->Settings->browscap and download the browscap.ini file manually.

 = 8.0 =
 * PHP 5.3 is now required for WP Statistics!
 DO NOT UPGRADE TO 8.0 IF YOU ARE RUNNING AN OLDER VERSION!
 * BACKUP YOUR DATABASE BEFORE INSTALLING!
 This release alters the table structure of the database.
 * Support for old format substitution codes in the statistics reports has been removed, the upgrade now converts them to short codes but you should verify the report content after upgrading.

 == Changelog ==
+= 8.1.1 =
+* Fixed: Bug in browscap.ini update code that could mis-identify all hits as robots.
+* Fixed: Bug in the scheduled reports code that failed to process the report content correctly.
+* Fixed: Bug in schedule reports that failed to select the current schedule in the drop down.
+* Removed: Depricated variables from the report content description.

 = 8.1 =
 * Added: Detected browser information to the optimization page.
 * Updated: Re-organized new browscap code to avoid PHP 5.2 or below throwing a parse error.